Turk Kardiyol Dern Ars. 2018; 46(8): 659-666 | DOI: 10.5543/tkda.2018.62678

 , Haldun Müderrisoğlu31

-Başkent University Hospital, Alanya Medical and Research Center, Cardiology Department, Alanya2
+Department of Cardiology, Başkent University Hospital, Alanya Medical and Research Center, Alanya, Turkey2

-Başkent University Hospital, İzmir Zübeyde Hanım Medical and Research Center, Cardiology Department, İzmir3
+Department of Cardiology, Başkent University Hospital, İzmir Zübeyde Hanım Medical and Research Center, İzmir, Turkey3

-OBJECTIVES Diffuse coronary artery disease displays a challenging issue in clinical Cardiology practice.
-There are limited data about percutaneous revascularization of these patients.
+OBJECTIVE Diffuse coronary artery disease (CAD) is a challenging issue in clinical cardiology practice.
+There are limited data about percutaneous revascularization in these patients.

-METHODS Our study is an observational clinical evaluation and patients with diffuse coronary artery disease revascularized with new generation drug eluting stents (DES) were searched retrospectively.
-Patients treated with multiple, overlapping new generation DES (at least 60mm in length per vessel) has been included.
-We investigated major adverse cardiac events (MACE) at the end of 1st year following the index procedure.
-MACE was defined as cardiac death, stent thrombosis, non-fatal myocardial infarction and target lesion revascularization (TLR).
+METHODS This study was an observational clinical evaluation.
+The records of patients with diffuse CAD revascularized with new-generation drug-eluting stents (DES) were researched retrospectively.
+Patients treated with multiple, overlapping new-generation DES (at least 60mm in length per vessel) were included.
+The incidence of major adverse cardiac events (MACE), defined as cardiac death, stent thrombosis, non-fatal myocardial infarction, and target lesion revascularization (TLR), at the end of the first year following the index procedure was recorded.

-RESULTS We enrolled a total of 71 patients (with 75 coronary vessels) treated with new generation DES for diffuse coronary artery disease in our study.
-Zotarolimus DES were used in 48 vessels and Biolimus A9 DES were used in 27 vessels.
-Median total stent length per vessel was 75.0mm (60.0-106.0) and median number of stents implanted was 3 (2-4) for each vessel.
-Cumulative incidence of MACE at the end of 1st year was 11.2% (8 patients).
-Presence of diabetes mellitus and ST segment elevated myocardial infarction (STEMI) were defined as independent clinical risk factors related to MACE development.
+RESULTS A total of 71 patients (with 75 coronary vessels) treated with new-generation DES for diffuse CAD were enrolled in the study.
+Zotarolimus-eluting stents were used in 48 vessels and biolimus A9-eluting stents were used in 27 vessels.
+The median total stent length per vessel was 75.0 mm (60.0106.0) and the median number of stents implanted was 3 (24) for each vessel.
+The cumulative incidence of MACE at the end of the first year was 11.2% (8 patients).
+The presence of diabetes mellitus (DM) and ST-segment elevated myocardial infarction (STEMI) were defined as independent clinical risk factors related to MACE development.

-CONCLUSION Coronary artery revascularization with new generation drug eluting stents can be a good choice in the treatment of selected patients with diffuse coronary artery disease.
-Diabetes mellitus and STEMI were found to be related to worse clinical outcomes with this treatment option in our study.
+CONCLUSION Coronary artery revascularization with new-generation drug-eluting stents can be a good choice in the treatment of selected patients with diffuse CAD.
+DM and STEMI were found to be related to poorer clinical outcomes with this treatment option in our study.

 How to cite this article